j-e-yosemite/j-e-yosemite.github.io/details.md

 ### Curry Village Ice Skating Rink

-The [Curry Village Ice Skating Rink](http://www.yosemitepark.com/ice-skating.aspx), originally built as part of a bid to host the 1932 Olympic Winter Games, is another way to immerse yourself in the winter splendor of Yosemite.
+The [Curry Village Ice Skating Rink](http://www.yosemitepark.com/ice-skating.aspx), originally built as part of a bid to host the 1932 Olympic Winter Games, is another way to immerse yourself in the winter beauty of Yosemite.

 ### Yosemite Valley Floor tour